Zeyu-Li/Unity-Tutorial-3D/README.md

 2. Click **apply**
 3. Now Unity is generating colliders and this may take a while

-If you want a object to be solid and non-movable (this will use bake lighting, which I will go in more detail later), check **Static**.
+If you want an object to be solid and non-movable (this will use bake lighting, which I will go into more detail later), check **Static**.
 Remember, this will generate a bake map, which is CPU intensive and may take a lot of time depending on the size of the model.
 Unfortunately, if the object is really big, checking Static may actually slow things down, so keep that in mind

 **Clean Snapping**